heysokam/cvulkan/readme.md

 `cvulkan` is a Pure C library of helpers to make Vulkan more comfortable to use
 by reducing the redundant boilerplate required by the API.

+## Current Status
+See the @[TODO & Done](#todo--done) section for an up-to-date list of features pending and done.
+Current state of the library can get you up to par with `vk-bootstrap` _(aka: up to Swapchain creation)_.
+You can see an example of the bootstrapping code in the @[bootstrap](./examples/bootstrap.c) example file.

 ## How to
 > TODO: Write a simple howto intro.
 > Reference the @[examples](./examples/) folder in the meantime.